mooddood235/PotentialPotato/README.md

 > A dependently typed functional programming language with recursive functions, pattern matching, and universe type hierarchy

 Potential Potato is a dependently typed functional programming language that extends the [Pie language](https://github.com/the-little-typer/pie) with features for mathematical proof construction and verification.
-Built on type-theoretic foundations, it enables developers to write programs that are simultaneously executable code and mathematical proofs.

 ## Key Features